-Next, there’s me, at home with spaghetti squash.
+Next, there’s me, at home from TJ’s with spaghetti squash.
 And I realized I’ve never actually cooked spaghetti squash for myself before.
 I’ve had it, yeah.
 But I’ve never cut it.
 And it seemed slightly dangerous.
 So naturally, I looked it up on YouTube.

 Thank goodness I found the the most helpful video for cutting spaghetti squash EVER.
 Obviously, it’s called How To Cut a Spaghetti Squash, by Melissa Joulwan.
 It seemed safe at first watch, and I still have all of my fingers after cutting multiple spaghetti squash this way, so I think we’re good.